Ivar Aasen: Background

-Iver Andreas Aasen was born in 1813 in Åsen, in the parish of Ørsten (now Ørsta Municipality), in the district of Sunnmøre, on the west coast of Norway.
-His father Ivar Jonsson, a peasant with a small farm, died in 1826.
-Young Iver was brought up doing farmwork, but he assiduously cultivated all his leisure in reading.
-An early interest of his was botany.
+Iver Andreas Aasen was born on 5 August 1813 in Åsen (also spelled as Aasen at the time), inside the parish of Ørsten (now Ørsta Municipality) in Sunnmøre, on the west coast of Norway.
+His father, Ivar Jonsson, was a small-scale farmer who died in 1826.
+Iver mainly performed farmwork during his childhood, spending virtually all of his leisure time reading, and developing an interest in botany.
 When he was eighteen, he opened an elementary school in his native parish.
-In 1833, he entered the household of Hans Conrad Thoresen, the husband of the eminent writer Magdalene Thoresen, in the parish of Herø (now Herøy Municipality), where he picked up the elements of Latin.
-Aasen gradually mastered several languages, and began the scientific study of their structure.
-Ivar single-handedly created a new language for Norway, which later became its "literary" language.
+In 1833, he was tutored by Hans Conrad Thoresen, the husband of the eminent writer Magdalene Thoresen, in the parish of Herø (now Herøy Municipality), where he learned basic Latin.
+Aasen gradually mastered several languages and began to scientifically study their structure.